By David Blatner | Thursday, December 11, 2014

 Many designers are called upon to give presentations.
 But instead of creating a PowerPoint or Keynote deck, or even a custom PDF, I suggest you present from the software you know best: InDesign.

-In this free video, I provide a bunch of handy tips for setting up and delivering your presentation in InDesign.
+In this video, I provide a bunch of handy tips for setting up and delivering your presentation in InDesign.

 By David Blatner | Thursday, October 23, 2014